uzmauzma/PyStatTools/README.md

 <p>4.
 Follow the interface to upload your dataset, select the desired analysis method, and view the results.</p>
 <h2>Figures</h2>

+Figure 3: Balloon plot of Chi-Square contributions and Chi-Square ratio plot for the Titanic dataset.
+Survival status (Survived) and sex (gender), such as female, show strong contributions to survival outcomes, as indicated by balloon size and colour.
 <ul>
   <li>Analyze the network for global network properties.</li>